rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 - Does LLVM ever do optimizations in debug builds?
-- How do I explore phases of the compile process in my own sources (lexer, parser, HIR, etc)? - e.g., `cargo rustc -- -Zunpretty=hir-tree` allows you to view HIR representation
+- How do I explore phases of the compile process in my own sources (lexer, parser, HIR, etc)? - e.g., `cargo rustc -- -Z unpretty=hir-tree` allows you to view HIR representation
 - What is the main source entry point for `X`?
 - Where do phases diverge for cross-compilation to machine code across